DarioAburto/CSE110_Lab1/index.md

 - Naruto
 - Berserk

 I also really like anime openings since they are so catchy!
-This is one of the many anime openings that I really like from[Bleach](https://www.youtube.com/watch?v=dfh4JuzYNpM&ab_channel=CrunchyrollCollection) :D!!!
+This is one of the many anime openings that I really like from [Bleach](https://www.youtube.com/watch?v=dfh4JuzYNpM&ab_channel=CrunchyrollCollection) :D!!!
 Here is also a picture of my favorite character from bleach!

 ![](ichigo.jpeg)